ellenhp/liminality/README.md

 #### Message IDs

 As shown in the table above, message IDs contain a 32-byte scalar `sₘ ∈ 𝕫`, encoded as a 32-byte big-endian integer, and a Ristretto point on the Edwards form of Curve25519, encoded in a compressed 32-byte format for Edwards-form points.
 The message's sender derives a scalar `s₀ ∈ 𝕫` by hashing the noise handshake hash concatenated with the recipient's public key.
-Specifically, they must compute `s₀ = blake2s(handshake_hash ∥ public_key) % ℓ` where `blake2s` uses a 32 byte digest.
+Specifically, they must compute `s₀ = blake2s(handshake_hash ∥ public_key ∥ timestamp) % ℓ` where `blake2s` uses a 32 byte digest and `timestamp` is the number of hours since the unix epoch, represented as a 32 bit integer.
 After computing `s₀`, the sender will compute a session point `P₀ = s₀ * base` where `base` is the curve's base point.
 After generating `P₀`, the sender will choose a scalar `sₘ ∈ 𝕫` using a CPRNG and compute a point `Pₘ = P₀ * sₘ`.
 The 64-byte message ID is the big-endian form of `sₘ` concatenated with the Edwards-form compressed wire format of `Pₘ`.

 ### Advertisement packets